bradonomics/bradonomics.com/_articles/2013-02-15-dan-kennedy-ultimate-sales-letter-review.md

 Since "[p]eople do not buy things for what they are; they buy things for what they do[,]" Dan recommends writing a list of features and benefits on 3x5 cards so you can reference and arrange when writing your letter.

-He also talks, in this step, about the "the hidden benefit."
+He also talks, in this step, about "the hidden benefit."
 At a conference for life insurance salesmen on methods of recruiting agents, the organizer overheard many conversations about playing golf between sessions.
 He realized the ultimate goal of recruiting agents to their organization was to allow them more time on the golf course.
 When advertising for the next conference he addressed this directly with a letter titled: "Puts Recruiting on Autopilot So You Can Go Play Golf!"

 When you write the features of your offer, think about the benefit each feature provides and focus on that.
-Your prospect doesn't care about how many BTU's your heater produces, they care if it will keep them warm, so address this.
+Your prospect doesn't care about how many BTUs your heater produces, they care if it will keep them warm, so address this.

 ## Create a Damaging Admission and Address Flaws Openly